Loyola at a Glance

 - Our student body comes from 50 states and 82 foreign countries.

-- More than 20 percent of students participate in internship programs.
+- More than 20 percent of students enrolled in academic internship courses received compensation for their work.

 Our Academic Programs